deshaw/versioned-hdf5/_sources/design.md.txt

 `InMemoryGroup`: This is the object returned by the `VersionedHDF5File.stage_version()` context manager.
 It acts like an `h5py.Group` object, but all data is stored in memory.
-This is done efficiency so that only data that is modified is actually read in from the file.
+This is done efficiently so that only data that is modified is actually read in from the file.
 This object is also used for any subgroups of the version group.
 The primary purpose of this object is to keep track of what has been modified while a